 Here are five tips from Caveman College to you for maintaining a healthy and active lifestyle while juggling a busy schedule:

 Tip #1: Take the long way to class

 That’s right.
 I challenge you to find the longest possible way to and from your dorm, class and wherever else you may be headed.
 I know it seems kind of crazy, but after a few weeks of walking more, you’ll have built up a bit more cardiovascular endurance and will see better results in the gym.
 You will also notice an energy boost.
-Several studies have shown the benefits of walking, including the one mentioned here.
+Several studies have shown the benefits of walking.
 Your body wants to move (the reason why we get restless after sitting in a chair for hours in a row), so let it move!

 Tip #2: Stop eating ice cream at every meal and eat A LOT of salad.

 So, this doesn’t mean stop eating ice cream and start eating cake.
 This means really telling yourself, I’m going to take control of my health now.
 Every evening, I sit with my friends and am surrounded by fried fish sticks and pepperoni pizza with a side order of chocolate cake.